The Davistown Museum

 42710T1 Broad ax bio photo DTM MH

-Forge welded steel, 30 1/2" long, 10 1/4" wide head, 6 3/4" cutting edge, signed "JOSIAH FOWLER CO.
-LTD" with an F in
+Forged iron and steel, 30 1/2" long, 10 1/4" wide head, 6 3/4" cutting edge, signed "JOSIAH FOWLER CO.
+LTD" with an F in a triangle.

-Edge Tools - Forged
+Woodworking: Edge Tools

-31908PC4 Adz bio photo DTM
+31908PC4 Adz bio photo DTM MH

 Steel and wood, 30" long, 5" wide blade, signed "JOSIAH FOWLER CO.
 LT." and "ST. JOHN N.B.".

-040103T12 Block poll adz bio photo DTM
+040103T12 Block poll adz bio photo DTM MH

-to be 100% cast steel with no evidence of a weld steel lap.
+A hefty and finely made block adz, this tool seems to be all forged steel with no evidence of a weld steel lap.

-TCS1003 Socket chisel bio BDTM
+TCS1003 Socket chisel bio BDTM MH

-Cast steel, 7 1/4" long, signed "J Fowler St John NB".
+Forged iron and steel, 7 1/4" long, signed "J Fowler St John NB".

 Page 1 of 1